KartikGTL/babyancestry/README.md

 # Babyancestry

-## Getting Started
-When running the app locally, make sure to uncomment the dev settings in accounts/static/app/js/service.js
+When running the app locally, make sure to uncomment the dev settings in accounts/static/app/js/service.js.

-'''
-   python manage.py runserver
-'''